 While prenatal vitamins are recommended to support levels of essential vitamins and minerals, like folate, other supplements may pose risks to your baby.
 They may also interact with medications you’re already taking.

 Note that just because something is labeled “all-natural” doesn’t always mean it’s safe.
-Supplements are not regulated by the FDA in the same way as prescription drugs.
-Approach them with caution and discuss using with your doctor before starting any.
+Supplements are

 Before pregnancy, you may already be taking prescription medications for thyroid issues, high blood pressure, or other conditions.
 Speak with your doctor about continuing these medications, especially if you’re already pregnant or plan to become pregnant in the near future.